IncursusInc/sitecommander/README.md

 SiteCommander features include:

 * Implemented as a Drupal block, so you can put it on the same page as other blocks to make your own dashboard
+* Full featured Backup Manager, with 1 click backup/restore, backup scheduler
+* Live Broadcast Manager, which allows you to broadcast realtime growl messages to your current site visitors
 * Breakdown of published nodes by type, with shortcuts to create new nodes, or browse nodes by type
 * Quickly see how many modules you have installed and a shortcut to install new ones
 * Quickly see how many authenticated users are currently online (and view a list of them)
 * Quickly see how many visitors (non authenticated) are currently online (if using Redis as a caching backend)
 * Quickly browse active sessions (by user) and optionally terminate them
 * Quickly see today's top site searches
-* Full featured Backup Manager, with 1 click backup/restore, backup scheduler
 * See when cron last ran and a shortcut to manually run it
 * See when the updates checker last ran, and a shortcut to manually check for updates
 * Shortcut to clear/rebuild the Drupal cache